 Acknowledging multiple STAs using a single Multi-STA BlockAck frame

+Acknowledging QoS Data frames with two or more TIDs using a Multi-STA BlockAck frame

+Acknowledging QoS Data frames with one or more TIDs, and a management frame using a Multi-STA BlockAck frame

 All-Ack, which uses a variant of Multi-STA BlockAck frame to acknowledge all MPDUs in the eliciting PPDU

 Pre-Association acknowledgment, which acknowledges pre-association management frames for multiple STAs using a single Multi-STA BlockAck frame

-Acknowledgment for single MPDUs (i.e., MPDU in an A-MPDU subframe with EOF = 1) of certain TIDs with multiple-MPDUs from other TIDs in a multi-TID A-MPDU using a single Multi-STA BlockAck frame

 (#6608, #8459)An HE STA shall support generation of Compressed BlockAck frames if HT-immediate block ack(#Ed) is supported in the role of recipient (see 10.24.7.1 (Introduction))(#9875).
 An HE STA shall support generation of Multi-STA BlockAck frame if multi-TID A-MPDU operation (27.10.4 (multi-TID A-MPDU and ack-enabled A-MPDU) is supported in the role of recipient.
 An non-AP HE STA shall support reception of a Multi-STA BlockAck frame.(#9286, #10329)